civican/legisinfo/44-1/bills/C-18/bill_text.md

     the operator has entered into agreements with news businesses that operate news outlets that produce news content primarily for the Canadian news marketplace;

-    the Commission is unable to make the exemption order because it is of the opinion that, taken as a whole, the agreements do not satisfy the criteria set out in subparagraphs `11`(1)(a)(i) to (vi); and
+    the Commission is unable to make the exemption order because it is of the opinion that, taken as a whole, the agreements do not satisfy the criteria set out in subparagraphs 11(1)(a)(i) to (viii); and

     the Commission is of the opinion that it will be able to change its opinion because the operator is, in good faith, taking measures that will permit the criteria to be satisfied within a reasonable period, which period must not be longer than one year.